deathpillow/deathpillow.github.io/_posts/2015-06-12-division-of-domestic-data.md

 >"Each party to a divorce or separate maintenance action is hereby enjoined and restrained from selling, encumbering, trading, contracting to sell, or otherwise disposing or removing from Fulton County, any of the property belonging to the parties except in the ordinary course of business."

-The term *property* refers to moveable physical property&mdash;things that take up space and have value, monetary or otherwise.
+The term *property* refers to movable physical property&mdash;things that take up space and have value, monetary or otherwise.
 While one might possess digital things, such as mp3 collections or digital photos, property refers only to physical possessions.
 In short, a computer is property, while its files (save registered intellectual property) are not.
 As many possessions have become digital, this oversight with regards to digital possessions presents a contemporary issue.

 The other noteworthy aspect is found in Article 6.
 It reads:

 >"Each party to a divorce, custody, separate maintenance or modification of support action is hereby enjoined and restrained from altering, suspending or terminating any active insurance coverage."

 Like other provisions, Article 6 ensures that existing responsibilities are maintained.
 A spouse cannot cancel any car, health, or life insurance without being in violation of the standing court order, and so in contempt of court.
-We can understand Article 6 as a guarentee against undue burden.
-Since insurance is compulsory[^2] in many instances, cancelling said insurance conscripts another into purchasing new insurance.
-If we understand Article 6 as a guarentee against undue burden, then other subscriptions seem to require stipulation.
+We can understand Article 6 as a guarantee against undue burden.
+Since insurance is compulsory[^2] in many instances, canceling said insurance conscripts another into purchasing new insurance.
+If we understand Article 6 as a guarantee against undue burden, then other subscriptions seem to require stipulation.
 As many professions and schooling require internet connectivity and/or mobile phones, cancellation of these services might be viewed as undue burden.

 ##Framing##